SsekamateSharif/Bank-Account-Manager-/README.md

-Deposit money to that account, withdraw money from that account, transfer money from that account and  can also display the accounts information
+Deposit money to that account, withdraw money from that account, transfer money from that account and  can also display the accounts information.
+All my code files are in the master file of this GitHub repository.